 Dr. Soong was born in Hong Kong and grew up in Toronto.
 She participated in an internship in Philadelphia, Hearst (northern Toronto) where she practiced conversational French, and at the Hospital for Sick Children, Toronto.
 Dr. Soong speaks English, Mandarin, Cantonese and conversational French.
-She is a doting wife and proud mother of 3.

 A word from Dr. Soong